-Not on this chart, but another option to consider for a menstrual cup that holds the most is the XO Flo, from Gladrags, coming in at 38 ml.
+Not on this chart (it’s a very new cup), but another option to consider for a menstrual cup that holds the most is the XO Flo, from Gladrags, coming in at 38 ml.
 Check out our full XO Flo Review.

 One of the Softest Menstrual Cups